Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Introduction

-To our knowledge, our approach of using quadtree for fast real-time coverage rate computation (with sensor data) is a novel contribution to the field of coverage path planning.
+\textbf{(3)} A fast accurate coverage calculation technique for CCPP applications, featuring a real-time computation technique that utilizes the aforementioned quadtree, as well as sensor data, and storage matrices.
+To our knowledge, using quadtree for fast real-time coverage rate computation (with sensor data) is a novel contribution to the field of coverage path planning.
 Other papers \cite{huang2020multi,jan2019complete} which discussed the use of the quadtree data structure for CPP application, employed it for the purpose of efficient partitioning of the coverage area into smaller regions (and subregions), thus enabling easier identification of the areas in need of coverage.

+We use two metrics to evaluate the effectiveness of this novel applied framework for CCPP: coverage time and thoroughness of coverage.
+The performance was evaluated using these metrics in varied realistic irregular-shaped environments (in both a real-life environment and Gazebo simulations) and was compared against a widely used optimal path planner, the Boustrophedon method.

+These contributions were made through the development of algorithms which communicate with each other via the Robot Operating Software (ROS) framework.
+The previous studies did not carry out the experiments/simulations in specialized robotics simulation software, such as ROS, and hardly went beyond MATLAB.
+This adds further challenge in accurately assessing the effectiveness of the techniques in real-world scenarios.
+The advancements made in this study can significantly broaden the range of applications for CCPP, including search and rescue, cleaning, surveillance, and exploration in irregular-shaped environments.

-These contributions were made through the development of algorithms which communicate with each other via the Robot Operating Software(ROS) framework.
-The rest of the paper is arranged as follows: Section 2 explains the integration of chaotic systems to develop robot trajectory.
-Section 3 discusses the path planning and chaos control techniques.
-Section 4 will discuss results of performance in both simulated Gazebo environments and live tests with varying environments, as well as performance comparison with the well-established boustrophedon path planning algorithm.
-Section 5 concludes the paper and discusses future work.
-All algorithms developed in this work are written in the Python language.
+The rest of the paper is arranged as follows.
+Section 2 provides an overview of system architecture for our CCPP methodology.
+Section 3 explains the integration of chaotic systems to develop robot trajectory.
+Section 4 discusses the path planning and chaos control techniques.
+Section 5 will discuss results of performance in both simulated Gazebo environments and live tests with varying environments, as well as performance comparison with the well-established boustrophedon path planning algorithm.
+Section 6 concludes the paper and discusses future work.